 Is home insurance on investment properties tax deductible?

 The ATO says

-You can claim expenses relating to your rental property but only for the period your property was rented or available for rent; for example, advertised for rent.
+You can claim your expenses relating to your rental property but only for the period your property was rented or available for rent; for example, advertised for rent.

-If you rent out part of your property you can claim part of your building, contents and public liability insurance by using the floor-area calculation to determine the proportion of the property that you rent out.
+If you rent out part of your property, you can generally claim part of your building, contents and public liability insurance by using the floor-area calculation to determine the proportion of the property that you rent out.
 The proportion of the insurance you can claim will be the same proportion of the rented out space.

 Is travel insurance tax deductible if my trips were for business?